Cognitive Reframing Neuroscience: Unleash Your Potential and Embrace Fearlessness

 • Cognitive reframing is not positive thinking — it is a prefrontal computation generating a new interpretation of the same data.

-• The brain’s first interpretation is systematically threat-biased (negativity bias).
+• The brain’s first interpretation is systematically threat-biased (negativity bias), a survival feature that often misfires in modern life.

-• Reframing works by activating the ventrolateral PFC to reinterpret signals before the emotional cascade completes.
+• Reframing works by activating the ventrolateral prefrontal cortex to reinterpret signals before the emotional cascade completes.

-• Effective reframing requires practice during emotional activation, not calm reflection.
+• Effective reframing requires practice during emotional activation, not calm reflection after the fact.

 • Reframing has limits — it should not minimize legitimate suffering or excuse harmful behavior.